Bridging the Gap Between Avalanche Relaxation and Yielding Rheology: Results

-Beyond the flow curves, a key question is whether CRTM also preserves the critical statistical properties of avalanche dynamics.
-As the system approaches the yielding transition, avalanches grow in size and the dynamics become increasingly correlated~\cite{PhysRevLett.103.065501, PhysRevResearch.1.012002, PhysRevLett.93.016001, PhysRevLett.108.178301, PhysRevLett.111.238301}.
-This leads to the emergence of a diverging length scale, $\xi \!\sim \!|\sigma \!-\! \sigma_c|^{-\nu}$, which governs the critical behavior.
-To quantify this length scale, we compute the spatial correlation function $G_2(x)$, derived from the variation of non-affine velocity, which provides a measure of avalanche dynamics (details in the Supplemental Material)~\cite{CD1}.
+Another fundamental property of the yielding transition to test within the CRTM is the increasingly correlated dynamics as the system approaches the critical stress~\cite{PhysRevLett.103.065501,PhysRevResearch.1.012002,PhysRevLett.93.016001,PhysRevLett.108.178301,PhysRevLett.111.238301}.
+This growth in correlations, driven by avalanches that expand in both size and duration, naturally gives rise to a diverging length scale, $\xi \sim |\sigma - \sigma_c|^{-\nu}$, which governs the critical behavior.
+The spatial footprint of these events—visible as localized high-velocity patches in the velocity–magnitude field—is illustrated in Fig.~\ref{fig:schemes_aqs_crtm}.d.
+To quantify this length scale, we compute the spatial correlation function $G_2(x)$, derived from the variation of non-affine velocity, which provides a measure of avalanche dynamics~\cite{CD1}, details are presented in the Supplementary Information.
 These correlation curves collapse by plotting $G_2(x)$ against $x \dot{\gamma}^{\nu / \beta}$, allowing us to determine the $\nu / \beta$ exponent.
-Fig.~\ref{fig:fluxCurves_and_spatialCorrelation}.a,b presents the collapsed correlations for both loading schemes.
-The results reproduce values consistent with prior studies~\cite{CD1}, confirming that CRTM effectively captures the flowing regime and the underlying critical behavior near yielding.
+Fig.~\ref{fig:fluxCurves_and_spatialCorrelation}.c,d presents the collapsed correlations for both loading schemes.
+The results reproduce values consistent with prior studies~\cite{CD1}, confirming that CRTM effectively captures the flowing regime and the underlying critical behavior near yielding. \\

-A distinctive feature of CRTM is its ability to study the transition between flowing and quasistatic regimes while providing direct access to avalanche relaxation times.
-The relationship between the relaxation time $T$ of an avalanche and its linear extension $l$, characterized by the dynamic exponent $z$, plays a key role in determining the rheology above yielding~\cite{,PhysRevE.97.012603}.
-This scaling relation, $T \sim l^z$, has been fundamental in understanding depinning transitions~\cite{Xi2015}, a phenomenon closely related to yielding~\cite{doi:10.1073/pnas.1406391111,PhysRevE.93.063005}.
-The $z$ exponent has traditionally been difficult to measure~\cite{C9SM01073D, PhysRevE.97.012603, PhysRevE.103.042606}, but within the CRTM framework a direct measurement of the relaxation time of avalanches reaching system-size provides a good estimate of the $z$ value.

-The onset of the flowing regime must be precisely identified.
-We use the residual force factor $\lambda_F$ to quantify the proximity to mechanical equilibrium.
-In the athermal quasistatic limit, $\lambda_F$ always reaches the numerical equilibrium condition after the imposed deformation, whereas in the flowing regime, it remains finite, as the system lacks sufficient time to fully relax.
-Fig.~\ref{fig:lambdaDistributions_MLambdaf}.a,b shows the probability distribution $P(\lambda_F)$ for different values of $t_r$ at a fixed system size.
-At low $t_r$, the distribution appears symmetric in the semi-logarithmic representation, with a central value approaching the equilibrium condition as $t_r$ increases.
-At high $t_r$, a pronounced peak emerges at low $\lambda_F$, accompanied by a long tail.
-Between these extremes, a transitional regime appears where the distribution broadens and gradually shifts, signaling a crossover from flowing to quasistatic behavior.